 Prior to joining Fannie Mae, Bob worked for six and a half years as a Special Assistant and Senior Legislative Aide to Senate Majority Leader Tom Daschle.

-A nationally recognized expert in affordable, green and healthy housing, Bob is a frequent speaker at housing industry conferences and is regularly quoted in national media and trade magazines.
+Bob is a frequent speaker at housing industry conferences and is regularly quoted in national media and trade magazines.
 He is the author and co-author of several op-eds and publications focusing on the business and social impact of affordable housing in the commercial residential real estate industry.